Biblical Scholarship as a Form of Lying:

 Q: So you don’t think that radical or liberal arguments need to be answered?

-A: Yes, but at a theoretical level and in a very different kind of book.
+A: Yes, but at a theoretical level and in a different kind of book.
 Pretending that they are legitimate arguments about historical evidence is a form of intellectual corruption.
-A high wall should be erected between arguments about evidence and arguments that are based upon ideology.
+A high wall should be erected between arguments about evidence and arguments that are based upon philosophy.
 Unfortunately, such a wall does not exist.

 Q: So you are saying that modern conservative scholars are intellectually corrupt by not maintaining this wall?